marinamsm/.Net-Core-3.1-Tutorial/README.md

 The following endpoints can be tested with this server:

-To list transactions:
+To list commands:
     GET http://localhost:5000/api/commands

-To get a transaction:
+To get a command:
     GET http://localhost:5000/api/commands/{id}

-To create a transaction:
+To create a command:
     POST http://localhost:5000/api/commands

-To update a transaction:
+To update a command:
     PUT http://localhost:5000/api/commands/{id}

-To partially update a transaction:
+To partially update a command:
     PATCH http://localhost:5000/api/commands/{id}

-To delete a transaction:
+To delete a command:
     DELETE http://localhost:5000/api/commands/{id}